N1ebieski/ksef-php-client/README.md

 ## Roadmap

 1. Batch endpoints
-2. Prepare a package for release candidate
+2. Prepare the package for release candidate